Last updated: May 4, 2026

 What license do I need to operate a food truck in Montana?

-Does Montana have sales tax on food truck sales?
+Is there sales tax on food truck sales in Montana?

 More Montana Business Guides